rixx/books.rixx.de/src/reviews/neil-gaiman/stardust.md

   - 2013-04-01
   did_not_finish: false
   rating: 4
+related_books:
+ - book: peter-s-beagle/the-last-unicorn
+   text: The Last Unicorn is similar in how it combines everyday concerns and poetic fantasy in a sensitive-yet-brutal mix.
+ - book: william-goldman/the-princess-bride
+   text: For more banter and fantasy romance that doesn't take itself too seriously.
+ - book: j-r-r-tolkien/the-hobbit-or-there-and-back-again
+   text: For a similarly tongue-in-cheek meta-British hero's journey.
+ - book: hope-mirrlees/lud-in-the-mist
+   text: If you liked the village on the border of Faerie.
+ - book: neil-gaiman/the-ocean-at-the-end-of-the-lane
+   text: If you want to read more Neil Gaiman fantasy, this book will provide you with a similar atmospheric world-building.
+ - book: neil-gaiman/american-gods
+   text: If you want more masterful Neil Gaiman, but are ready for bleak brutality.
 ---

 Stardust is a joyful and lovely fantasy novel by Neil Gaiman, that has been turned into an equally joyful and loving